Don Mattingly: New York Yankees (1982–1995)

-Coaching and managing career
+Coaching career

 New York Yankees (2004–2007)

 After retiring as a player, Mattingly spent seven seasons as a special instructor during Yankees' spring training in Tampa, Florida, from 1997 through 2003.
 Following the 2003 season, the Yankees named Mattingly the hitting coach.
 He spent three seasons in that role, receiving much praise from the Yankees organization and his players.
 Under Mattingly, the Yankees set an all-time franchise record with 242 home runs in 2004.
 After the 2006 season, Mattingly shifted to bench coach, replacing Lee Mazzilli.

 After the 2007 season, when Joe Torre declined a one-year contract extension, Mattingly was a finalist for the Yankees' manager position, along with Joe Girardi and Tony Peña.
 The Yankees offered the managerial position to Girardi, who accepted.

-Los Angeles Dodgers (2008–2015)
+Los Angeles Dodgers (2008–2010)

 After not being offered the position of manager for the Yankees, Mattingly joined Torre with the Los Angeles Dodgers as the team's hitting coach.
-On January 22, 2008, Mattingly was replaced as hitting coach, citing family reasons, instead serving as major-league special-assignment coach for the Dodgers in 2008.
-Mattingly succeeded Mike Easler as Dodgers' hitting coach that July.
-The Dodgers were the National League runners-up in 2008 and 2009 (losing to the Philadelphia Phillies in both National League championship series), largely behind the bat of midseason acquisition Manny Ramirez.
+On January 22, 2008, Mattingly was replaced as hitting coach, citing family reasons, instead serving as major league special assignment coach for the Dodgers in 2008.
+Mattingly succeeded Mike Easler as the Dodgers hitting coach that July.
+The Dodgers were the National League runners-up in 2008 and 2009 (losing to the Philadelphia Phillies in both National League Championship Series), largely behind the bat of midseason acquisition Manny Ramirez.

+In the 2009–10 offseason, Mattingly was a finalist for the managerial position with the Cleveland Indians, for which Manny Acta was eventually hired.

+Toronto Blue Jays (2023–2025)

+On November 30, 2022, the Toronto Blue Jays announced that Mattingly would join the team as its bench coach.
+Ahead of the 2024 season, Mattingly was given the additional title of offensive coordinator, overseeing the team's hitting coaches and video coordinator.

+Following the 2024 season, Mattingly's role was reverted to that of a traditional bench coach.
+Mattingly was on the coaching roster when the Blue Jays made an unexpected run in the postseason, defeating his former team, the Yankees, in four games in the 2025 American League Division Series, and then winning the 2025 American League Championship Series over the Mariners in seven games to reach the World Series, which was Mattingly's first World Series appearance after over 40 years of playing/managing/coaching.
+In the 2025 World Series, Mattingly's team lost in seven games to the Dodgers who were managed by Dave Roberts, whom the Dodgers hired after parting ways with Mattingly in 2015.
+The Dodgers' Clayton Kershaw was one of the few players remaining from when Mattingly managed that team.

+After the World Series loss, Mattingly stepped down from his role with the Blue Jays on November 6, 2025.